timmehtimmeh/ReflowController/ReflowBoard/README.md

 * high_fuses = 0xD8
 * extended _fuses = 0xFE

-### Cleaning up the Boards Menu

-Each entry in the boards list is defined in [boards.txt](https://github.com/timmehtimmeh/ReflowController/blob/master/ReflowBoard/timmehtimmeh/avr/boards.txt).

 ### Notes

 * **Please note: This will only work under Arduino IDE versions 1.5 and up.**